Nerlinx/surfgroupe.com/docs/roadmap.md

 # Surfgroupe Roadmap

-Surfgroupe is being developed incrementally, starting with a local commerce foundation and progressively moving toward a broader technology platform combining commerce, logistics, data, and AI.
+Surfgroupe is evolving from a local e-commerce and marketplace application into a scalable technology platform combining commerce, marketplace infrastructure, logistics, data, and artificial intelligence.

+The roadmap is intentionally incremental.

+The goal is not to replace the existing platform overnight, but to progressively introduce modern architecture where it provides measurable technical or business value.

+---

-## Phase 1 · Commerce Foundation
+# Phase 1 · Commerce Foundation

 **Status: In progress / operational foundation**

-Core commerce capabilities:
+Build and stabilize the core commerce platform.

 * [x] Product catalog
 * [x] Product details
 * [x] Shopping cart
 * [x] Customer accounts
 * [x] Authentication
+* [x] Address management
 * [x] Checkout
 * [x] Orders
 * [x] Product reviews
 * [x] Seller infrastructure

+---

-## Phase 2 · Localized Delivery
+# Phase 2 · Localized Commerce & Logistics

 **Status: In progress**

-Build a delivery infrastructure adapted to the Haitian market.
+Build delivery infrastructure adapted to the Haitian market.

 * [x] Delivery locations
 * [x] City and postal-code support